cjheath/adl/README.md

 There is a short-hand syntax for defining Reference subtypes and their arrays, using <b>-&gt;</b> and
 <b>=&gt;</b>.
 Eponymous naming of reference variables
-is also allowed, see the definition below.
+is also allowed, see the description above.
 </p>
 <td>
 <p>